UMM-CSci-2101/1-integer-list/LABTASKS.md

 - [x] Create a repository with the starter code
 - [ ] In GitKraken, clone the GitHub repository (this is your local copy, indicated in GitKraken by the little computer icon)
 - [ ] In Visual Studio Code (VS Code), use the file menu to open the folder containing this cloned repository
 - [ ] Try running the test in ListTester.java in VS Code by pressing the "test" button.
 The test should fail because it is incorrect - it claims that a new list should have one item when, actually, it should have 0 items.
-Fix the bad test by making the list have an item (there is a line of code just waiting for you to "uncomment" it) and run again.
+- [ ] Fix the bad test by making the list have an item (there is a line of code just waiting for you to "uncomment" it) and run again.
 Now, it should pass!

 Most of the time, you should be editing your code rather than editing the tests when you are working to make tests pass.
 In this case, I wanted to be sure each of you had the chance to see a failing test (to know what that looks like) and make it pass (to know what that looks like too).

 There are several "TODO" items for the lab.
 The starter code in this repository includes two test files.
-Running the test file and having all the tests pass is a good indication that you have made your code work correctly.
+Running the test files once you've written all the requested tests and having all the tests pass is a good indication that you have made your code work correctly.

+Any logger.info statements show up in the debug console (another tab besides interactions or output in VS Code).
+You may add these logging statements in your tests so that you can see more information about your tests.
+This strategy can be helpful for debugging because it helps you verify what is going on.
+You can also use `System.out.println("message")`, but the logger does give you a little more information by default, such as when the test was run and which test method generated the logged information.